Kofi Annan speaks for Dick Durbin and the Democrat Party.

 Don't go away.

-I have to admit I love this song.
+I have to admit, I love this song.

-The White House uh yesterday rebuffed Democratic calls for creation of an independent commission to investigate the detainee abuses at Gitmo.
+The White House yesterday rebuffed Democratic calls for creation of an independent commission to investigate the detainee abuses at Gitmo.

-Democrats said an independent commission was needed because of questions about the integrity of the Pentagon's investigations, and to prove to the Muslim world the U.S. had nothing to hide.
+Democrats said an independent commission was needed because of questions about the integrity of the Pentagon's investigations and to prove to the Muslim world the U.S. had nothing to hide.

-They continue to look into allegations of abuse, people are being held to account.
+They continue to look into allegations of abuse.

 We think that's the way to go about this.

-The uh Democrats said that they had 170 sponsors for their legislation, the Gitmo investigation, all in the House.
+The Democrats said that they had 170 sponsors for their legislation, the Gitmo investigation, all in the House.

 Nancy Pelosi said she believed enough House Republicans would cross the aisle to pass the measure if the Republican leadership allowed a vote.

-So here's here's Durban supposedly apologizing.
+So here's Durbin supposedly apologizing.

-And here come the Republicans.
+And here come the Republicans, folks.

 He said the U.S. needed to prove to the world we are a rule of law nation.